Managed Kubernetes has launched! Learn more in the announcement blog.

 # Copy the file "foo.txt" from the local host to a remote host scp foo.txt <username>@<remotehost>:/some/remote/directory # Copy the file "foo.txt" from a remote host to the local host scp <username>@<remotehost>:foo.txt /some/local/directory

 SFTP is another command-line utility included in OpenSSH and should be installed on most Unix operating systems by default.
 Like SCP, it uses SSH to securely transfer files over an insecure network.
-Windows users can get the same functionality using WinSCP (Windows Secure Copy) which like its name suggests implements SCP and also SFTP functionality.
+Windows users can get the same functionality using WinSCP (Windows Secure Copy) which as its name suggests implements SCP and also SFTP functionality.

 rsync is another utility commonly found on Unix systems.
 It offers file transfer over encrypted channels to keep the copies of a file on two computers synchronised.
 The program uses SSH to make the initial connection between the two systems and then invokes rsync on the remote host to determine which parts of the file being synced need to be copied over.

 After logging in to your newly deployed cloud server for the first time, creating a new user account for yourself and enabling sudo access control, are some important tasks to start with.
 Sudo, which stands for “superuser do,” allows you to perform actions that would otherwise require the root account.
-This lets you avoid logging in as root on a daily basis, instead use sudo privileges to execute root level commands when required.
+This lets you avoid logging in as root on a daily basis, instead, use sudo privileges to execute root-level commands when required.

 Using sudo is considered good practice for security, and it’s usually installed in most Linux distributions by default.
-To get most out of what sudo offers, and to set up secure user access, follow our guide for Managing Linux User Account Security.
+To get the most out of what sudo offers, and to set up secure user access, follow our guide for Managing Linux User Account Security.

 cat /var/log/auth.log | grep 'ssh.*Invalid'